Popular Guides

 You’ll want to make sure they don’t think of the pool as their main water source to prevent them from drinking large amounts of pool water, which can be toxic.

-When it comes to how pool water impacts your pets skin and fur, saltwater pools are generally safer than conventionally chlorinated pools because it’s missing all of the added chemical byproducts that make the water have more caustic qualities2
+When it comes to how pool water impacts your pets skin and fur, saltwater pools are generally safer than conventionally chlorinated pools because it’s missing all of the added chemical byproducts that make the water have more caustic qualities

 The water in saltwater pools lacks chloramines, the harsh chemicals in traditional pools that make your skin itchy and makes your hair brittle and dry.
 Because the water lacks chloramines, saltwater pool water keeps hair more protected.
 However, still make sure to rinse your pet well with water after swimming.